benbot/mcp_ex/README.md

 WARNING: Very VERY EARLY SOFTWARE.
 Not what I would call "usable" yet.
 NOT FEATURE COMPLETE.

+please check the `example.ex` for example of how to use it and the hurl files for examples of the requests needed to make

 Notable missing features.
 I'll get to these in no particular order:

 - [ ] DSL Validation